-An Administrative Officer of Bʼney Yosef North America should bring unity and peace rather than foster contentious debate and division.
+- Peaceful Demeanor.
+A BYNA Administrator should bring unity and peace rather than foster contentious debate and division.
 We are attempting to unite the tribes, not break them into further divisions.
-One should detect peace from his or her demeanor.
-First Timothy 3:3 states that an elder must “not be given to wine, not violent, not greedy for money, but gentle, not quarrelsome, not covetous.”
-Officers should desire and have abilities in resolving conflict.
+One should detect peace from his or her demeanor, as indicated in 1 Timothy 3:3, which states that an elder must not be “given to wine, not violent, not greedy for money, but gentle, not quarrelsome, not covetous.”
+Administrators should desire and have abilities in resolving conflict.
 “Blessed are the peacemakers, for they shall be called the sons of God” (Matthew 5:9).

-An Administrative Officer of Bʼney Yosef North America should have a vision that extends beyond the Hebrew Roots movement and/or the Messianic movement.
+- Vision.
+A BYNA Administrator should have a vision that extends beyond the Hebrew Roots/Messianic awakening.
 He or she must understand that the house of Yosef will include people from the church and possibly other religions who are called by God to join us and, in time, will hear Yeshua’s call to repentance.

-Officers must be willing to operate as a group.
+- Group Identification.
+Administrators must be willing to operate as a group.
 The Administrative Council should give a unified face to the movement.
 It cannot consist of factions attempting to rise to prominence.
 The goal of a unified Ephraim/B’ney Yosef must be held superior to personal doctrinal beliefs.